-- The uncertainty of profitability; - · Risks related to failure to obtain adequate financing on a timely basis and on acceptable terms; and - Other risks and uncertainties related to our business plan and business strategy.
+- The uncertainty of profitability; - · Risks related to failure to obtain adequate financing on a timely basis and on acceptable terms; and - The potential economic fallout resulting from the COVID-19 outbreak and related circumstances. - Other risks and uncertainties related to our business plan and business strategy.